 Pike Place

-Arguably the most popular tourist attraction in the city, no Seattle itinerary is complete without a stop at Pike Place.
+Arguably the most popular tourist attraction in the city, no trip to Seattle is complete without a stop at Pike Place.
 By now, it should be close to lunch time and your stomach is probably growling – no problem, because you have many options for lunch here!

 Pike Place Market is one of the oldest continually operating farmers markets in the United States, and is an absolute foodie haven.
 The nine acre historical district boasts hundreds of merchants, including produce stands, butchers, bakeries, seafood markets, flower vendors, craftspeople, and specialty food stores.

-Pike Place is also famous for the fishmongers at the Pike Place Fish Company, who will throw the fish to each other whenever someone purchases one.
+- The fish toss at the Pike Place Fish Co: Pike Place is also famous for the fishmongers at the Pike Place Fish Company, who will throw the fish to each other whenever someone purchases one.
 You’ll find a crowd gathered in front of the stall (which is at the front of the market), just waiting for this moment.
 I happened to catch the action when walking by and while it’s entertaining…it’s not worth standing around and waiting for.
-Time is of the essence when you are trying to see Seattle in 2 days!

 Ok, I promised you that this is a great spot to stop for lunch – Pike Place is home to over 80 restaurants.
 Here are some recommendations where you can satiate that hunger: